Foreign Account Tax Compliance Act (FATCA) - New Reporting & Compliance Requirements

 - A U.S. citizen or resident who is present in a foreign country or countries at least 330 full days during any period of 12 consecutive months that ends in the tax year being reported.

-The filing of Form 8938 does NOT relieve you of the requirement to file Form TD F 90-22.1, Report of Foreign Bank and Financial Accounts (FBAR), if you are otherwise required to file Form TD F 90-22.1.
+The filing of Form 8938 does NOT relieve you of the requirement to file Form 114 (formally referred to as Form TD F 90-22.1), Report of Foreign Bank and Financial Accounts (FBAR), if you are otherwise required to file Form 114.

-U.S. persons are ALSO required to file a Report of Foreign Bank and Financial Accounts or FBAR (Form TD F 90-22.1) each year if they have a financial interest in any financial account, including bank, securities or other types of financial accounts, in a foreign country, if the aggregate value of these financial accounts exceeds $10,000 at any time during the calendar year.
-In addition, a person who has signature authority over a foreign bank or financial account must also file Form TD F 90-22.1.
+U.S. persons are ALSO required to file a Report of Foreign Bank and Financial Accounts or FBAR (Form 114) each year if they have a financial interest in any financial account, including bank, securities or other types of financial accounts, in a foreign country, if the aggregate value of these financial accounts exceeds $10,000 at any time during the calendar year.
+In addition, a person who has signature authority over a foreign bank or financial account must also file Form 114.
 Accordingly, many U.S. companies that have control over their foreign subsidiaries will be required to file a Report.
-Form TD F 90-22.1 does NOT get attached to your annual return and must be RECEIVED by the IRS on or before June 30th.
-We recommend mailing the form 3 to 4 days prior to the deadline to ensure timely filing.
+Form 114 does NOT get attached to your annual return and must be RECEIVED by the IRS on or before June 30th.
+This Form 114 must be submitted electronically to the Department of Treasury, either through their Financial Crimes Enforcement Network’s (FINCEN) BSA efile system or through a practitioner with the designated software.

 Tax Tools & Calculators